ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

                        ...)
 ```

-This way PyGAD will not save any explored solution and thus the fitness function have to be called for each individual solution.
+This way, PyGAD will not save any explored solution, so the fitness function has to be called for each individual solution.

 ## Reuse the Fitness instead of Calling the Fitness Function

 It may happen that a previously explored solution in generation X is explored again in another generation Y (where Y > X).
 For some problems, calling the fitness function takes much time.

-For deterministic problems, it is better to not call the fitness function for an already explored solutions.
+For deterministic problems, it is better not to call the fitness function for an already explored solution.
 Instead, reuse the fitness of the old solution.
-PyGAD supports some options to help you save time calling the fitness function for a previously explored solution.
+PyGAD supports some options to help you save the time of calling the fitness function for a previously explored solution.

 The parameters explored in this section can be set in the constructor of the `pygad.GA` class.